 It is difficult to put in words how it feels to walk in those narrow lanes.
 It is like sleepwalking in another era.

 I believe street art is a recent phenomenon.
 It is like the current day trend around the world.

-Just a glimpse of the street art at Kota Gede in Yogyakarta.
+Just a glimpse of the street art in this area.

-This is the only area in Kota Gede where you see a well-preserved heritage building – the royal tombs & a mosque.
+This is the only area where you see a well-preserved heritage building – the royal tombs & a mosque.
 It is a brick structure with connected compounds.